KeatonMacLeod/RunningMan/README.md

 How to Install / Play:
 --------------

+<i>If you have Visual Studios 2015 Installed, you can omit step 1.)</i>

 1.)
-If you have Visual Studios 2015 Installed, you can omit this step.
 If you do not have Visual Studios Community 2015 Installed, go to https://www.microsoft.com/en-ca/download/details.aspx?id=48145 and download both the x64 and x86 versions of the Visual Studio Redistributable file.

 2.)
 Go to the green button above that says clone / download and click download ZIP.